Skip to main content

 2. Sort by: Sales (7d) - Descending

 Why additive mode?
-New arrivals have zero sales, so multiplicative mode would fail.
-Additive mode projects matching products toward the target position, allowing products with no sales history to be placed into the upper portion of results.
-Result: New arrivals with zero sales appear distributed throughout the top 25% of results, with at least 10 positions between each one, naturally interleaved with established best sellers.
-As new products accumulate sales data, the boost gradually diminishes and their organic sales performance takes over.
+New arrivals have zero sales, so multiplicative mode would not move them.
+Additive mode lifts matching products toward the value at the 75th percentile of sales, so products with no sales history land in the upper portion of results.
+Result: New arrivals with zero sales are lifted toward roughly the top quartile of sales, naturally interleaved with established best sellers.
+As new products accumulate sales, their base score rises, the gap to the target shrinks, and their organic performance takes over.
 Use case: Perfect for fashion retailers launching seasonal collections, where new items need visibility before they have sales history.
-The 75 position target ensures new arrivals appear in the upper portion without completely dominating the sort order.
+A Percentile Target of 75 with Boost Strength of 0.6 ensures new arrivals appear prominently without completely dominating the sort order.

 Highlight recently published products (multiplicative mode)